 A warp mesh is an "instruction" describing how to manipulate pixels to achieve a desired geometric result.

-When OpenGL or DirectX applications have been modified with our SDK the warping instructions or "warp mesh" are executed by the GPU.
+2. When OpenGL or DirectX applications have been modified with our SDK the SMF is processed by the GPU.

 Precise Geometric Accuracy

 When warping images, video or computer generated as in a flight simulator, the objective is to minimize the geometric distortion experienced as the image transitions from projector to projector.
 Lack of uniformity in a grid pattern is a classic example of a poorly executed geometric warp.
 In military environments very precise measurements are taken with a laser emitting theodolite to ensure precision in the geometric warp.

 Scalable's geometric accuracy has been tested with a theodolite on a dome section and meet the required specifications for accuracy.